-First hang features work by Lotta Antonsson, Inka & Niclas, Martin Mlecko, and Johan Österholm.
+First hang featured work by Lotta Antonsson, Inka & Niclas, Martin Mlecko, and Johan Österholm.

 Inka (1985, Finland) & Niclas (1984, Sweden) are an artist duo who have worked together since 2007.
 They explore the relationship humans have with nature, working primarily with photography-based art.
 Their images examine the cultural perception of utopian landscapes and play with the synthesis of beauty, kitsch, and visual desire.
 The materiality of photography is crucial in their practice and is expressed in explicitly in the series ‘Adaptive Colorations’.
 Here the photograph takes on a new form, allowing us to explore not just the image but also the sculptural shape it takes.
 The works are displayed on custom pedestals or attached to the wall, in turn reexamining the formalities of sculpture vs photograph.

 For many years now, and from various perspectives, Johan Österholm (*1983, Sweden) has focused on light, the central yet least tangible element of his chosen medium photography.
 Light pollution and the many effects it has on contemporary society is a key theme in his work.
 For ‘Moon Plates’ he covered standardised glass from an abandoned greenhouse in an emulsion of silver gelatin.
 The works shows the results that exposing this glass to the light of the full moon for a year has had.
 A poetic and laborious approach showing the impact of an ubiquitous light source whose impact might often be overlooked.